 Salicylism (chronic salicylate toxicity) may be noted by symptoms such as dizziness, tinnitus, difficulty hearing, nausea, vomiting, diarrhea, and mental confusion.
 More severe salicylism may result in respiratory alkalosis.

-The opioid antagonists, naloxone or nalmefene, are specific antidotes to respiratory depression resulting from opioid overdose.
-For clinically significant respiratory or circulatory depression secondary to oxycodone and aspirin tablets overdose, administer an opioid antagonist.
-Opioid antagonists should not be administered in the absence of clinically significant respiratory or circulatory depression secondary to oxycodone and aspirin tablets overdose.
+Opioid antagonists, such as naloxone, are specific antidotes to respiratory depression resulting from opioid overdose.
+For clinically significant respiratory or circulatory depression secondary to opioid overdose, administer an opioid antagonist.

 Because the duration of opioid reversal is expected to be less than the duration of action of oxycodone in oxycodone and aspirin tablets, carefully monitor the patient until spontaneous respiration is reliably re-established.
 If the response to an opioid antagonist is suboptimal or only brief in nature, administer additional antagonist as directed by the product’s prescribing information.